Haarlem, steeped in history

 In addition to sightseeing, Haarlem offers visitors a range of activities and experiences.
 One popular activity is shopping in the city center, where you will find a mix of local boutiques and international brands.
 The Grote Markt, the city’s main square, is home to a weekly market on Saturdays, selling everything from fresh produce to clothing and souvenirs.

-For a taste of local cuisine, visitors can sample traditional Dutch dishes, such as bitterballen (deep-fried meatballs), stroopwafels (caramel-filled waffles), and herring, at one of the many cafes and restaurants in the city.
+For a taste of local cuisine, visitors can sample traditional Dutch dishes, such as bitterballen (deep-fried meatballs), stroopwafels (caramel-filled waffles) and herring, at one of the many cafes and restaurants in the city.

 In the summer months, Haarlem hosts a number of outdoor festivals and events, including the Haarlem Jazz & More Festival and the Haarlem Culinair festival.